What To Do If You Fell Victim to Scam or Hack Print

 In this case, your account is compromised, and your funds on all Substrate chains are in danger.
 If that mnemonic phrase was for a multi-asset wallet (like Ledger), then all your assets are in danger!

-The first thing you need to do in this situation, even before contacting us, is to send any remaining funds out of your account(s).
+The first thing you need to do in this situation, even before contacting the Anti-Scam Team, is to send any remaining funds out of your account(s).
 Sending them to an exchange is a quick and easy way to do this while you regroup.

 If your tokens are bonded, in a nomination pool, in crowdloans, or locked in democracy, then they are safe for the time being but still at risk.
-Contact us to help you safeguard these funds.
+Contact the Anti-Scam Team to help you safeguard these funds.

 It is super important to keep your mnemonic phrase secret and safe and never share it with anyone or enter it on unverified sites.
-No support agent will ever ask you for it or any other private information!
+No support agent or member of the Anti-Scam Team will ever ask you for it or any other private information!

 If you suspect you've been hacked